ozguraslank/k-means-k-3-with-python/README.md

-Coding k = 3, k means algorithm with Python
+Coding k means algorithm, k = 3
 New version of the code which has matplotlib.pyplot as well will be uploaded soon.

 Note: